 It’s that magic moment all entrepreneurs dream of: when a passionate notion becomes a solid idea and a successful business.
 For Dani Atkins, it all began around a trip to Hawaii.

 Atkins’ annual pilgrimage to the country of picture-perfect beaches and swaying palm trees wasn’t so much a holiday as an escape from a high-pressure role as a psychologist, working with severely ill mental health patients.
 And as happens in many of these stories, it was something relatively small and mundane that started Dani on her Kulani Kinis journey: she’d ordered a bikini online and had a severe case of sticker shock when it arrived.
-“It was almost $100 (is this AU or US?) for this one triangle top,” she says, “I thought surely this could be done at a lower cost.”
+“It was almost $100 for this one triangle top,” she says, “I thought surely this could be done at a lower cost.”

 The realization that she could make the sort of stylish, high-quality bikinis she was looking for, and make them cheaper and better, was Dani’s lightbulb moment.
 Before too long, Dani and her partner Alex Babich were running their own million-dollar two-person bikini company from their garage in Sydney, Australia.